-The only thing that the MAGO rails has in common with today’s rails is the transparent material.
-In terms of function and effect, on the other hand, the MAGO splint sets the standards in TMD therapy.
+The only thing that the MAGO splint has in common with usual splints is the transparent material.
+In terms of function and effect, the MAGO splint sets absolute standards in TMD therapy.

-Working with the MAGO splint requires frequent adjustments so that the tissue can be gradually and gently restructured.
-After a few weeks, but at the latest after three to four months, most patients experience significant relief from TMD symptoms.
+A treatment with the MAGO splint requires frequent adjustments so that the tissue can be gradually and gently restructured.
+After a few weeks, at latest after three to four months, most patients experience significant relief from their TMD symptoms.

-After completion of the MAGO therapy, the new, physiological situation of the jaw joints is permanently stabilized by the teeth being reshaped and the correct bite being stably integrated into the system
+After completion of the MAGO therapy, the new, physiological situation and position of the jaw joints is permanently stabilized.
+This is done by reshaping the teeth and stably integrating the correct bite into the system.

-After successful MAGO therapy, which should be carried out by an experienced TMD specialist, the correct remodeling of the teeth takes place.
+After a successful MAGO therapy carried out by an experienced TMD specialist, the correct remodeling of the teeth takes place.

-First, dental models are made of plaster, which reflect the exact shape of the teeth and show how the upper and lower jaws line up.
+First, dental models are made with an impression, which reflect the exact shape of the teeth and show how the upper and lower jaws line up.
 The desired tooth shapes are built up with wax on these dental models according to dentokinetic criteria (wax-up) and later transferred to the corresponding ceramic tooth restorations.

 Care is taken to ensure that the teeth are ground down as little as possible and treated as gently as possible.

-After the finished ceramic work has been placed, the bite height and interlocking are optimally adapted to the temporomandibular joints and the masticatory system is in perfect balance with the body as a whole.
+After the finished ceramic reconstructions of the teeth have been placed, the bite height and interlocking are optimally adapted to the temporomandibular joints and the masticatory system is in perfect balance with whole body.

-The ceramic restorations should be manufactured by a specialized dental technician who has great experience in the field of ceramics and aesthetics.
+Ceramic restorations should be produced by a dental technician who has experience in the field of ceramics and aesthetics.

 TMD: What can you do yourself?

-TMD is a complex disease in which emotional and psychological factors also play a large role.
+TMD is a complex disorder in which emotional and psychological factors play a large role.
 At this point you can take action yourself:

 Start observing yourself:

-Try to keep an eye on your chewing muscles throughout the day.
-Do you press the rows of teeth together?
-Is the jaw tight? he teeth should only touch briefly when chewing or swallowing, but then separate again and have some distance when resting.
-For introspection and control, stick a noticeable post-it on objects around you, e.g. wristwatch, laptop, cell phone, etc.
+Try to focus on your chewing muscles throughout the day.
+Do you bite and press your teeth together?
+Is the jaw tense?
+The upper and lower teeth should only touch briefly when chewing or swallowing, but then separate again and have some distance when resting.
+For introspection and observation, stick a noticeable post-it on objects around you, e.g. wristwatch, laptop, cell phone, etc.